 - Grade and loosen the soil to a smooth firm surface except for no-till drilling and hydroseeding.
-Break up large clods and loosen compacted, hard or crusted soil surfaces with a disk, ripper, chisel, harrow or other tillage equipment. - Avoid preparing the seedbed under excessively wet conditions. - On slopes steeper than 3:1, lime and fertilizer may be applied to the surface without incorporation. - Lime and fertilizer may be applied through hydroseeding equipment (usually on steep slopes).
+Break up large clods and loosen compacted, hard or crusted soil surfaces with a disk, ripper, chisel, harrow or other tillage equipment. - Avoid preparing the seedbed under excessively wet conditions. - On slopes steeper than 3:1, track the slope with a dozer up and down the slope. - Lime and fertilizer may be applied to the surface without incorporation. - Lime and fertilizer may be applied through hydroseeding equipment (usually on steep slopes).
 Lime may be applied with seed, but fertilizer should not be added to the seed mixture during hydroseeding because fertilizer salts may damage the seed. - Plant the species specified.
 In the absence of plans and specifications, plant species and seeding rates may be selected from Figure PS-1 and Table PS-1 by qualified persons. - Plant grasses and legume seed 1/4" to 1/2" deep and small grains about 1" deep. - When planting by methods other than a drill seeder or hydroseeder, cover the seed and then firm the soil lightly with a roller. - If planting a legume, use the correct inoculant and follow recommendations on the label.
-For hydroseeding, increase the inoculant used to 4 times the rate recommended on the label for other seeding methods. - Cover about 75% of the surface with the specified mulch materials.
+For hydroseeding, increase the inoculant used to 4 times the rate recommended on the label for other seeding methods.

+• Cover about 75% of the surface with the specified mulch materials.
 (See Mulching practice for more details).